-- > OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations - Recipient understands and agrees that it cannot use any federal funds, either directly or indirectly, in support of the enactment, repeal, modification or adoption of any law, regulation or policy, at any level of government, without the express prior written approval of FEMA. - 3.
-The recipient agrees that all allocations and uses of funds under this grant will be in accordance with the FY 2010 Homeland Security Grant Program guidance and application kit. - 4.
-The recipient shall not undertake any project having the potential to impact Environmental or Historical Preservation (EHP) resources without the prior approval of FEMA, including but not limited to communications towers, physical security enhancements involving ground disturbance, new construction, and modifications to buildings, structures and objects that are 50 years old or older, and purchase and use of sonar equipment.
+- C. Audit Requirements for State - OMB Circular A-133, Audits of States, Local Governments and Non Profit Organizations - Recipient understands and agrees that it cannot use any federal funds, either directly or 2. indirectly, in support of the enactment, repeal, modification or adoption of any law, regulation or policy, at any level of government, without the express prior written approval of FEMA. - The recipient agrees that all allocations and use of funds under this grant will be in accordance 3. with the FY 2013 Homeland Security Grant Program guidance and application kit. - The recipient shall not undertake any project having the potential to impact Environmental or 4.
+Historical Preservation (EHP) resources without the prior approval of FEMA, including but not limited to communications towers, physical security enhancements involving ground disturbance, 4.7 new construction, and modifications to buildings, structures and objects that are 50 years old or older, and purchase and use of sonar equipment.
 Recipient must comply with all conditions placed on the project as the result of the EHP review.
 Any change to the approved project scope of work will require re-evaluation for compliance with these EHP requirements.
 If ground disturbing activities occur during project implementation, the recipient must ensure monitoring of ground disturbance, and if any potential archeological resources are discovered, the recipient will immediately cease construction in that area and notify FEMA and the appropriate State Historic Preservation Office.
-Any construction activities that have been initiated without the necessary EHP review and approval will result in a non-compliance finding and will not be eligible for FEMA funding. - 5.
-The recipient is prohibited from obligating or expending Operation Stonegarden (OPSG) funds provided through this award until each unique, specific or modified county level or equivalent Operational Order/Frag Operations Order with embedded estimated operational budget has been reviewed and approved through an official email notice issued by FEMA removing this special programmatic condition.
+Any construction activities that have been initiated without the necessary EHP review and approval will result in a non-compliance finding and will not be eligible for FEMA fundina. - The recipient is prohibited from obligation or expending Operation Stonegarden (OPSG) funds provided through this award until each unique, specific or modified county level or equivalent 5.
+Operational Order/Frag Operations Order with embedded estimated operational budget has been reviewed and approved through an official email notice issued by FEMA removing this special programmatic condition.
 The Operations Order approval process/structure is as follows: Operations Orders are submitted to (1) the appropriate Customs and Border Protection (CBP) Border Patrol (BP) Sector Headquarters (HQ); upon approval by the Sector HQ, forwarded through the Border Patrol Enforcement Transfer System (BPETS) system to (2) the OPSG Coordinator, CPB/BP Washington, DC and upon approval forwarded to (3) Federal Emergency Management Agency (FEMA), Grant Programs Directorate (GPD), Grant Development and Administration Division (GD&A).
-Notification of release of programmatic hold will be sent by FEMA via email to the State Administrative Agency (SAA) with a copy to OPSG Coordinator at CBP/BP HQ, Washington, DC. - 6.
-The recipient shall submit the Federal Financial Report (FFR, SF-425) within 30 days of the end of the first Federal quarter following the initial grant award.
-The recipient shall submit quarterly FFRs thereafter until the grant ends.
-Reports are due on January 30, April 30, July 30, and October 30.
-A report must be submitted for every quarter of the period of performance, including partial calendar quarters, as well as for periods where no grant activity occurs.
-Future awards and fund draw downs may be withheld if these reports are delinquent.
-The final FFR is due 90 days after the end date of the performance period. - 7.
-In the event FEMA determines that changes are necessary to the award document after an award, including changes to the period of performance or terms and conditions, recipients will be notified of the changes in writing.
-Once notification has been made, any subsequent request for funds will indicate recipient acceptance of the changes to the award.
-Please call the FEMA/GMD Call Center at (866) 927-5646 or via email to ASK-GMD@dhs.gov if you have any questions. - 8.
-A. Provisions applicable to a recipient that is a private entity.
+Notification of release of programmatic hold will be sent by FEMA via email to the State Administrative Agency (SAA) with a copy to OPSG Coordinator at CBP/BP HQ, Washington, DC.